Goodbye (Slipknot song): Release

 Although the audio for "Goodbye" was released in October 2014, the track was picked by Slipknot as an official single in December 2015.
 "Goodbye" was officially released as a single in January 2016.

 Reception

-On one hand, critics praised Corey Taylor for his vocals in "Goodbye".
-Ray Van Horn Jr. of Blabbermouth.net praised Taylor for "staying largely in soar mode once the heavier masses take over the song" while Emilee Yaw of New-Transcendence complimented Taylor for establishing an emotional connection with the listener.
+On one hand, critics praised Corey Taylor for his vocals on "Goodbye".
+Ray Van Horn Jr. of Blabbermouth.net praised Taylor for "staying largely in soar mode once the heavier masses take over the song", while Emilee Yaw of New-Transcendence complimented Taylor for establishing an emotional connection with the listener.

-Alternatively, reviewers criticized Slipknot's music style in "Goodbye".
-Dave Hanratty of Drowned in Sound said the song was "a lumbering mix of balladry and stadium metal" while Mike Lawrence of Metal Descent heavily panned the song by accusing Slipknot of being arrogant in the track.
+Alternatively, reviewers criticized Slipknot's music style on "Goodbye".
+Dave Hanratty of Drowned in Sound said the song was "a lumbering mix of balladry and stadium metal", while Mike Lawrence of Metal Descent heavily panned the song by accusing Slipknot of being arrogant in the track.